DamianSoltys/FoodForYou/README.md

 # Opis
 Jest to aplikacja typu CRUD zbudowana przy pomocy Angulara oraz PHP.

+It is CRUD type application created with help of Angular and PHP.In this application you can register and login.Also you can change your account infomation and add/delete plans.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

 ## Development server